tinode/chat/README.md

 ## Access control

-Access control manages user's access to topics through access control lists (ACLs) or bearer tokens (not implemented as of version 0.4).
+Access control manages user's access to topics through access control lists (ACLs) or bearer tokens (_bearer tokens are not implemented as of version 0.4_).

+Access control is mostly usable for group topics.
+Its usability for `me` and P2P topics is limited to managing presence notifications and banning uses from initiating or continuing P2P conversations.

-User's access to a topic is defined by two sets of permissions: user's desired permissions, and topic's given permissions.
-Each permission is a bit in a bitmap.
+User's access to a topic is defined by two sets of permissions: user's desired permissions "want", and permissions granted to user by topic's manager(s) "given".
+Each permission is represented by a bit in a bitmap.
 It can be either present or absent.
 The actual access is determined as a bitwise AND of wanted and given permissions.
-The permissions are represented as a set of symbols, where presence of a symbol means a set permission bit:
+The permissions are communicated in messages as a set of ASCII characters, where presence of a character means a set permission bit:

 * No access: `N` is not a permission per se but an indicator that permissions are explicitly cleared/not set.
-It usually means that the default permissions should not be applied.
+It usually means that the default permissions should *not* be applied.
-* Read: `R`, permission to receive `{data}` packets
+* Read: `R`, permission to subscribe to topic and receive `{data}` packets
 * Write: `W`, permission to `{pub}` to topic
 * Presence: `P`, permission to receive presence updates `{pres}`
-* Sharing: `S`, permission to invite other people to join a topic and to approve requests to join
+* Sharing: `S`, permission to invite other people to join the topic and to approve requests to join; a user with such permission is topic's manager
 * Delete: `D`, permission to hard-delete messages; only owners can completely delete topics
-* Owner: `O`, user is the topic owner
+* Owner: `O`, user is the topic owner; topic may have a single owner only
 * Banned: `X`, user has no access, requests to share/gain access/`{sub}` are silently ignored

-Topic's default access is established at the topic creation time by `{sub.init.acs}` field and can be subsequently modified by `{set}` messages.
-Default access is applied to all new subscriptions.
-It can be assigned on a per-user basis by `{set}` messages.
+Topic's default access is established at the topic creation time by `{sub.init.defacs}` and can be subsequently modified by `{set}` messages.
+Default access is defined for two categories of users: authenticated and anonymous.
+This value is applied as a default "given" permission to all new subscriptions.

+Client may replace explicit permissions in `{sub}` and `{set}` messages with an empty string to tell Tinode to use default permissions.
+If client specifies no default access permissions at a topic creation time, "auth" will receive a `RWP` permission, "anon" will receive and empty permission which means every subscription request must be explicitly approved by the topic manager.

+Access permissions can be assigned on a per-user basis by `{set}` messages.

 ## Topics